Duke of Galliera: History

 The title was first created in 1812 by Napoleon I for Josephine of Leuchtenberg, daughter of Eugène de Beauharnais (and granddaughter of Napoleon's first wife, Josephine).
 She kept the title even after she married Oscar, Crown Prince of Sweden.
 Napoleon had already given her the Palazzo Caprara in Bologna in 1807, which was renamed the Palazzo Galliera.

 In 1837, after a decade of negotiations, Crown Prince Oscar sold properties attached to the dukedom to Marquis Raffaele de Ferrari of Genoa.
-The following year, the marquis received the title of Duke of Galliera from Pope Gregory XVI.
-In 1839, King Charles Albert of Sardinia confirmed the grant to the marquis and added the title of Prince of Lucedio.
+The following year, the marquis received the title of Duke of Galliera from Pope Gregory XVI (Galliera was then part of the Papal States).
+In 1839, King Charles Albert of Sardinia confirmed the grant to the marquis and added the title of Prince of Lucedio (a former abbey).

 With his wife, Maria Brignole-Sale, the new Duke of Galliera had three children, but two of them died young and childless.
 The third, the famous philatelist Philipp von Ferrary, renounced the title and the inheritance to which it was linked.

 In 1877, after the death of her husband, Maria Brignole-Sale (a fervent Orléanist) bequeathed his Italian properties to Prince Antoine, Duke of Montpensier, the youngest son of Louis-Philippe I, King of the French.
 After the death of Maria Brignole-Sale in 1888, Prince Antoine received the ducal title of Galliera from King Umberto I of Italy.
 Since then, the title of Duke of Galliera has belonged to the Orléans branch of the Spanish royal family, although the properties attached to the dukedom were sold by Infante Antonio in 1920.